What are leadership development programs?

-Step 3: Audit your current leadership against the criteria
+3. Audit your current leadership against the criteria

 Once you’ve agreed on a set of leadership qualities, you can compare your current crop of leaders against them.

 However, you should compare leaders’ scores against the top 10% surveyed, or a high industry benchmark, in order for leaders to feel motivated to go further.
-By just looking at average scores, there’s a risk leaders might be lulled into thinking they don’t need to do very much to succeed.
+By just looking at average scores, there’s a risk that leaders might be lulled into thinking they don’t need to do very much to succeed.

-Step 4: Plan and implement a wider leadership development program
+4. Plan and implement a wider leadership development program

 Even after 30 years, the most popular structure for leadership development programs remains the 70-20-10 rule.
 That is: